nam8/sigla-lookup/README.md

 ## Citation, License, and Attribution

-If this software is used in research, teaching materials, digital editions, or publications, please cite it using the metadata in `citation.cff`.
+If this software is used in research, teaching materials, digital editions, or publications, please cite it using the metadata in `CITATION.cff`.

 GitHub automatically provides a citation format via the **“Cite this repository”** button.